jekyllup/jekyll-theme-massively/README.md

 ## Features
 ### Auto-Generating Sitemap
 The sitemap is auto generated!
-Just simply change the front matter of each site.
+Just simply change the sitemap variable in front matter of each page.
 It looks like so...
 ```
 sitemap:
     priority: 0.7
     lastmod: 2017-11-02
     changefreq: weekly
 ```

-### Supports Monetization From Sponsors
-You can use Adsense out of the box!

 ### Formspring.io Integration
 Formspring is supported out of the box!
 Just add your email to ```_config.yml```